 |15.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Sony H300||-||mono / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the D5600 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D5600 and the HX400V are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the HX400V does not have a direct predecessor.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D5600 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D5600:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.